maccioni/iox/KVM/README.md

 These are the requirements:
 * A CentOS 7 server installed in a virtualization platform like Virtual Box
-* A Cisco device running IOS Xe 16.8.1 or later
+* A Cisco device running IOS XE 16.8.1 or later
-* Docker Community Edition (CE)
-* qemu-img converter
+* qemu-img to convert the vmdk file to qcow2 format
 * ioxclient to create an IoX package
-* A DHCP server or an IP address to make the VM reachable
+* A DHCP server or a static IP address for te VM tomake it reachable from outside the network device

 These are all the steps needed to build the IoX package, load it to the device, activate and start it.